-Information from outside resources comes to the Area Northern Indiana using several methods.
-A primary example of this would include using encrypted electronic transmission.
-Chief among these sources, are the DoD, SSA, and IRS.
+Information from outside resources comes to the Wilkes-Barre Boundary using several methods.
+Chief among these sources, are the DoD and SSA.
 The DoD provides military records, including medical records compiled when the patient was a member of the US Military.
-Income information is verified using information from the Social Security Administration (SSA) and the Internal Revenue Service (IRS).
+Income information is verified using information from the Social Security Administration (SSA).